vitustockholm/HMM-Bitcoin-Trading-Bot-Python/README.md

 ### Example Time Range for Testing:
 ('2024-07-01', '2024-10-13')

-|
--Console Output:
+### Console Output:

 [*********************100%***********************]  1 of 1 completed
 Starting Balance: $1000.00
 Final Balance: $1734.49
 Total Profit/Loss: $734.49
 ROI: 73.45%
-|

-A text file named trade_history.txt will be created, containing a detailed record of each trade executed, including:
+# A text file named trade_history.txt will be created, containing a detailed record of each trade executed, including:

     Action (BUY, SELL, SHORT, CLOSE SHORT)
     Amount in BTC